skip to primary navigation skip to content

 Professional Placements

-Trainees have the opportunity to work together with experienced mentors to develop their own practical teaching skills and competence.
-Trainees initially work together in the classroom with other trainees and their subject mentor, before gradually taking on more responsibility for planning and teaching as the year progresses, and to gain experience of many of the important tasks and responsibilities teachers take on outside the classroom, such as pastoral care and parents' evenings.
+Trainees have the opportunity to work with experienced mentors to develop their own practical teaching skills and competence, gradually taking on more responsibility for planning and teaching as the year progresses, and gaining experience of many of the important tasks and responsibilities teachers take on outside the classroom, such as pastoral care and parents' evenings.

-In the final placement there is also the opportunity for trainee involvement in a wider range of school activities: for instance, curriculum development and evaluation within their specialist subject(s); work experience and other activities related to careers education and economic and industrial understanding; fieldwork related to environmental education; and other similar activities which seek to extend the experience and education of pupils beyond the conventional classroom context.
+In the final part of the course there is also the opportunity for trainee involvement in a wider range of school activities: for instance, curriculum development and evaluation within their specialist subject(s); work experience and other activities related to careers education and economic and industrial understanding; fieldwork related to environmental education; and other similar activities which seek to extend the experience and education of pupils beyond the conventional classroom context.

 ofsted